-RN to BSN students are also required to utilize an online vendor assigned at admission to purchase the package necessary to maintain current documentation while enrolled in upper division nursing.
+RN to BSN students are also required to utilize an online vendor assigned at admission to purchase the package necessary to maintain current documentation while enrolled as an RN to BSN student.
+This is a subscription service and any break in enrollment may incur additional charges.
 Students failing to provide current documentation prior to the first day of class will result in the student being dropped from nursing courses for the current semester.